zzo/JUTE/README.md

     cd /path/to/tests && find . -name '*.html' -printf '%p?do_coverage=1\n' | jute_submit_test --sel_host 10.3.4.45 --seleniums 5 --test -

-This will attempt to spawn off 5 Selenium remote-controls - EACH WILL RUN 20% OF THE TESTS - to run your tests 5x faster.
+This will attempt to spawn off 5 Selenium Grid remote-controls - EACH WILL RUN 20% OF THE TESTS - to run your tests 5x faster.

 Note this is DIFFERENT than capture mode testing where ALL tests run through ALL browsers - in this case EACH browser gets 1/5th of the total number of tests.
 This is because each remote-control is exactly the same!